arithdon/git-intro/doc/git_internals.md

 # Create repo from scratch

-## Create a repo with porcelin commands
+## Create a repo with porcelain commands

 ```bash
 mkdir myrepo